 You can get Marriott elite status by staying at participating Marriott properties a minimum number of times per year or signing up for a Marriott Bonvoy credit card that offers automatic elite status.
-This section goes over elite status tiers in more detail.
+This section goes over Marriott's elite status benefits in more detail.

 Thanks to the merger of Marriott, Starwood Preferred Guest, and Ritz-Carlton in 2018, the Marriott footprint has expanded significantly.
 There are more than 6,700 properties in the program in more than 110 countries.

 Yes, you can view the Marriott Bonvoy award chart in this section.